 - Remove from heat.
 Scoop the jam into jam jars and allow them to come to room temperature before enjoying or refrigerating.

-Egyptian massak’a is easily one the tastiest dishes out there.
+Egyptian massak’aa is easily one the tastiest dishes out there.
 In this version, sliced eggplants and peppers are lightly fried and then cooked in an irresistible tomato sauce simmering with garlic, onions, cumin, and vinegar.
-It’s really a quite simple dish to prepare with complex […]
+It’s really a simple dish to prepare with complex flavors […]

 This is a wonderful dish I have started making for my family to substitute a hearty and delicious beef sauce.
 We want to eat less meat, and more veggies, so if you are in the same boat- you will LOVE this dish!
 This pasta is […]